BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Breast milk is especially important for brand-new babies.
 As Steven Abrams, MD, chair of the American Academy of Pediatrics Committee on Nutrition explains, breast milk ingredients are dynamic: They constantly change to fulfill a growing infant’s needs, from bolstering their developing immune system to building muscle strength.

 Given that baby formula is a set formulation, it’s hard for it to be truly complete.
 Still, in a pinch, most standard formulas will work for healthy newborns, Arévalo says.
-The exception is very premature babies (born at 28 to 32 weeks), who would receive specific feeding recommendations from the NICU that could potentially include donor breast milk if the mom can’t supply it.
+The exception is very premature babies (born at 28 to 32 weeks), who would receive specific feeding recommendations from the NICU that could potentially include donor breast milk.
 Once baby arrives home, your doctor will recommend the appropriate feeding regimen.
 For older preemies (born at 32 to 37 weeks) or underweight term babies, baby formula options may open up more.

 Best organic baby formula